Riding a motorcycle long distances can be exhausting in itself, but the fatigue can be worsened by improper riding posture.

 Sportbikes, which are designed for speed, force your body into a more aggressive, racing position with foot pegs that are higher and farther back, and drop handlebars to put you in an aerodynamic position.
 But let’s assume you’re not on the track.
 What’s the most comfortable riding position for a sport bike rider?

-With your feet placed firmly on the foot pegs and your butt comfortable on the seat, you should be leaning forward with your arms relaxed on the handlebars.
+With your feet placed firmly on the foot pegs and your butt comfortable on the seat, you should be leaning forward with your arms relaxed on the handlebars, you wouldn’t want your wrist hurting while riding your motorcycle.
 Your upper body weight should not be 100% supported by your arms.
 Instead, much if that support should come from your back muscles.

 Even though you are leaning forward on the bike, your ears, back, and hips should be in alignment.
 Your back shouldn’t be hunched over or arched, and your core muscles should be slightly engaged.